stacks-network/docs/_core/smart/tutorial-token.md

 ## Pre-requisites

-Before you get started, you should complete the [Hello World tutorial](tutorial.html).
+Before you get started with this tutorial, you should complete the [Hello World](tutorial.html) and the [Counter](tutorial-counter.html) tutorials.

-## Step 1: Download counter tutorial project
+## Step 1: Download token tutorial project

-In this step, you initialize a starter project with additional counter tutorial files:
+1. Initialize a starter project with additional token tutorial files:

-1. Using your terminal, run the following command:

     ```bash
-    npm init clarity-starter --counter-tutorial
+    npm init clarity-starter --token-tutorial
     ```

-2. After the additional project files are loaded up, you can confirm the project name.
-Feel free to hit ENTER to accept the default suggestion - or enter a new one.
+2. Confirm the new project name:

     ```bash
     ?
-Project name (clarity-counter-project)
+Project name (clarity-token-project)
     ```

-    Finally, the project dependencies will install, and your project is ready for development.
-Because you already completed the Hello World tutorial, the project structure is familiar to you.
-The main difference is that we have additional tests for a new counter smart contract.

 ## Step 2: Running tests

-Smart contracts are often developed in a test-driven approach to ensure code quality but also to speed up the development cycle by removing the need to push every change to the Blockchain before executing it.
-We will do the same in this project.
-Now, let's run the tests and review the results:
+Just like in the Counter tutorial, we will use test-driven development to implement our Token smart contract.
+Let's run the tests and review the results:

-1. Still in the project root directory, run the following command:
+1. Run the following command:

     ```bash
     npm test